jrick1977/grails-sharding/README.md

 Dependancies

 The Sharding plugin follows the convention over configuration philosiphy of grails but in some cases needs the programmer to provide some configuration.
 This configuration is in two places.
 First you have to define all of the data sources your application will use in the normal grails-app/conf/DataSource.groovy.
 In here you should have at least four data sources:

      -- Default Datasource
-     -- Index Datasource - should be the same database as defined four the default.
+     -- Index Datasource - should be the same database as defined for the default.
      -- Shard Data Source
      -- Shard Data Source
      -- Shard ....
      -- etc

 In addition to the normal DSL for multiple data sources there is one additional configuration value you must add, the shard attribute.
 This defines whether this datasource is a shard that should be included as we assign shards to objects.

 Note: You MUST have a DataSource named datasource_index where in the index object will live

 Here is an example DataSource.groovy

 	dataSource {
 		pooled = true
 		driverClassName = "org.h2.Driver"